WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10155-Discover-String-Catalogs.md

 - If code provides `defaultValue:` updates, the Strings catalog updates –> code is "source of truth"
 - Removed code that has no translations get removed automatically, if translation exists then marked as "Stale"

+> Tip: Xcode does not automatically translate to other languages for you.
+You can use a drag & drop 3rd-party tool like [TranslateKit](https://translatekit.app) to do that with ease.

 ## Edit

 - There's a way to mark a key as "Manually" managed to silence the "stale" warning